-Istanbul is a fascinating city – it’s one of the very few cities in the world to span two continents, with an interesting mix of eastern and western influences.
-It’s also huge, home to over 15 million.
-Most of its best attractions are concentrated in two districts though: Taksim and Sultanahmet.
+Istanbul is one of the few cities in the world that spans 2 continents: Europe and Asia.
+This gives it an interesting mix of eastern and western influences.
+Aside from diverse the city is also huge, with a population of over 15 million.
+Most of its attractions are concentrated in two districts though: Taksim and Sultanahmet …

 About Taksim & Sultanahmet

-Taksim and Sultanahmet both sit on the European side of Istanbul.
-The two areas sit next to each other, yet they’re separated by the Golden Horn – a natural harbor named as such because the water appears golden from the sun’s reflection at sunset.
+While Taksim and Sultanahmet both sit on the European side of Istanbul, they’re still separated by the Golden Horn – a natural waterway named as such because the water appears golden from the sun’s reflection at sunset.
 The Galata Bridge crosses the Golden Horn, linking the two areas.

 Taksim means ‘distribution’.
 This square used to be where the city’s water lines converged before the water was diverted to other parts of the city.
 Today, Taksim Square is the heart of modern Istanbul.

-There are hotels and restaurants all around Taksim Square, and you’ll find many bars and clubs around the nearby Istiklal Street.
-The whole area is very lively at all times of the day.
-The Square is also a very popular place for locals to celebrate New Year’s Eve, and watch parades or concerts.
+There are many hotels and restaurants around Taksim Square, and you’ll find the bars and clubs around the nearby Istiklal Street.
+The whole area is lively at all times of the day.
+The Square is also a popular place for locals to celebrate New Year’s Eve, and watch parades or concerts.